Child development and milestones: Your 5-years-7-months old child

 How fast time flies!
 At age 5 years 7 months old already, your little one is almost ready for school.
-He has a proper little personality now, matched with boundless energy and curiosity.
+He/she has a proper little personality now, matched with boundless energy and curiosity.
 What can you expect from your 5 years 7 months old child this month?

 In this article, we cover the common milestones that a 5 years 7 months old child should be achieving, but please remember, every child is a unique individual.
-This means that your child may meet milestones sooner or later than his peers - and this is just fine.
+This means that your child may meet milestones sooner or later than his/her peers - and this is just fine.
 If you are worried about any aspect of your child's development however, you should consult a paediatrician without delay.

 By now, your 5 years 7 months old child might have already shown interest in certain sports or physical activities.
-Physically, he would have lost all that toddler chubbiness and his body has adult proportions.
+Physically, he/she would have lost all that toddler chubbiness and his body has adult proportions.
 Your child remains very active, and adequate physical activity is important to ensure his healthy overall development.

-Here are a few milestones you should look out for:
+Here are a few milestones you should look out for.
+Your child,

-- Performs all motor-skilled based activities- like picking up, throwing, carrying, balancing - without any help
+- Performs all motor-skilled based activities- like picking up, throwing, carrying, balancing - without any help.

 - Runs, skips, jumps and hops with agility and skill

-- Can confidently balance on one foot
+- Can confidently balance on one foot.

-- Is able to hold a pencil using a three-finger grasp
+- Is able to hold a pencil using a three-finger grasp.

-- Can thread beads onto a string
+- Can thread beads onto a string.

 - Around this time, your child might start losing (or already has lost) some milk teeth.
 Dental care remains very important.